mrkaleArduinoLib/gbj_ds1307/README.md

 <a id="begin"></a>

 ## begin()

 #### Description
 The method initiates the RTC chip and two-wire bus.
-- The method sets parameters of non-volatile memory and reads configuration register to its cache..
+* The method sets parameters of non-volatile memory and reads configuration register to its cache..

 #### Syntax
-    uint8_t begin();
+    ResultCodes begin()

 #### Parameters
 None